Mide001/Zoracle-Copy-TradingBot/README.md

 ## What It Does

 When a monitored trader executes a BUY or SELL trade on Zora content coins, the bot automatically executes the same trade for users who are subscribed to copy that trader.
-The bot tracks holdings and ensures full position exits when traders sell.

 ## Tech Stack